ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 ## Delayed Replication

-In RavenDB we introduced a new kind of replication, _delayed replication_, what it does is replicating data that is delayed by `X` amount of time.
+In RavenDB we introduced a new kind of replication, _delayed replication_.
+It replicates data that is delayed by `X` amount of time.
-The _delayed replication_ works just like normal replication but instead of sending data right away it waits `X` amount of time.
+The _delayed replication_ works just like normal replication but instead of sending data immediately, it waits `X` amount of time.
 Having a delayed instance of a database allows you to "go back in time" and undo contamination to your data due to a faulty patch script or other human errors.
-While you can and should always use backup for those cases, having a live database makes it super fast to failover to and prevent business lose while you take down the faulty databases and restore them.
+While you can and should always use backup for those cases, having a live database makes it super fast to failover to prevent business losses while you repair the faulty databases.

 ## Related articles